The Immigration Process

 How do I immigrate to the U.S. through family?

 Individuals and families may sometimes immigrate to the United States if they are the beneficiaries of a petition filed by a relative who is a U.S. citizen or lawful permanent resident.
-Our immigration system gives priority to immediate relatives (spouses, parents, and unmarried children under age 21) of U.S. citizens.
+Our immigration system prioritizes immediate relatives (spouses, parents, and unmarried children under age 21) of U.S. citizens.
 Other categories of family relationships—for instance, siblings of U.S. citizens, spouses of permanent residents, etc.—are subject to numerical caps, and there is a complex preference system.
 They may need to wait years before they can apply to immigrate to the U.S. So it is always important to talk to an experienced immigration attorney about family-based immigration options.

 How do I immigrate to the U.S. for humanitarian reasons?